 My instinct had been right.
 She was a kindred spirit.
 She spoke at least a little of some other languages and wasn’t afraid to use them.
 She traveled on her own, even willing to sit at a nice restaurant alone.

-But most importantly, like Eleanor and me, she’s the kind of woman, who after going through some difficult times, picks herself up, dusts herself off, and heads off on a great adventure.
+But most importantly, like Ellie and me, she’s the kind of woman, who after going through some difficult times, picks herself up, dusts herself off, and heads off on a great adventure.

 I could go on and on about the revelations I had that night, but maybe I’ll save those for the memoir.